cbepxbeo/octopus/README.md

-# Parallel Sequence for Swift.
+# Parallel Collection for Swift.

-Use to achieve better performance on mutations and sequence transformations.
+Use to achieve better performance on filtering and sequence transformations.
 Catch all errors with information about the occurrence interval.
 ## Implemented